Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 # 7. Using the Generate Mod (Adding it to the Launcher, Seeing in-game)
 1. Once the pop-up (As shown above) has appeared, select the "View in File Explorer" option.
 It should open up file explorer.
 2. Go up 1 folder, so that now you are looking at a folder named @YourWorldName
-3. Open up Arma 3 launcher, and drag the *above* folder onto the launcher, it should now show at the bottom, ensure you press the "load mod" option.
+3. Open up Arma 3 launcher, and drag the *above* folder onto the launcher.
+    - It should now show at the bottom, ensure you press the "load mod" option.
 ![image](https://i.gyazo.com/42d72486247071f31469ed8bc5817a4d.jpg)
 4. Add any other additional mods that either you or your asset pack requires.
 5. Save the mods you have loaded as a preset.